tronn333/Horoscope-Scrapper/README.md

 # soloproject
-Release 1 - find API  to use
+Release 1 - Stole the Horoscope from mail.ru